Aiding and Abetting a Crime & Legal Defenses

 Elements of Aiding and Abetting

-In broad terms, the defendant must have intended to facilitate a crime committed by someone else.
+In broad terms, the defendant must have intended to facilitate a crime that someone else committed.
 They must have provided some form of support, assistance, advice, or encouragement to the main perpetrator, known as the “principal." (“Aiding” is often seen as assistance, while “abetting” is often seen as encouragement, but laws usually merge these terms into a single concept.)
 A defendant sometimes may be convicted of aiding or abetting a crime even if they were not present when it was committed.

 Examples of Aiding and Abetting